HAVIT HV-KB366L RGB review

 HAVIT HV-KB366L RGB Backlighting

-When it comes to RGB mechanical keyboards, there’s currently two different types you’ll find.
+When it comes to RGB mechanical keyboards, there are currently two different types you’ll find.
 Larger companies like Corsair and Razer have very advanced RGB backlighting that includes software to let you customize the lighting of each individual key, as well as adding some advanced effects like sharing your lighting profile with other people.

 The HAVIT HV-KB366L falls under a different category of a more simple, more affordable RGB backlighting system.
 There’s no software to install and no way to customize the backlighting on individual keys.
 Instead, you can only use the built-in profiles provided by the manufacturer.